-- Moving your payment date.
+- Moving your monthly payment date.
 If the timing of your due date impacts your ability to make the payment, you can ask to move it.

 - Forbearance or hardship plan.
-If your situation is only temporary, your card issuer can allow you to skip a few payments without late fees until you’re back on your feet.
+If your situation is only temporary, your card issuer can allow you to skip a few monthly payments without late fees until you’re back on your feet.

 - Erase late fees.
 In something called a workout arrangement, the card issuer can eliminate late fees and/or lower your interest rate.
 If your issue is more long term, this can be a good option.